seanyoung247/TWCoulsdon/TESTING.md

 ### Testing Environments

-Primary iterative testing was undertaken on a Windows 10 desktop machine with the Google Chrome browser.
+Primary iterative testing was undertaken on a Linux desktop machine with the Firefox browser.
 Once a feature was considered complete it was tested in other environments.

 **Desktop testing**

 - Platforms:
   - Custom Desktop (Windows 10, Ubuntu 20.10)
   - Microsoft SurfaceBook 2 (Windows 10)
-  - Apple MacBook Air M1 (macOS Big Sur 11.2.2)
+  - Apple MacBook Air M1 (macOS Big Sur 11.2.3)
 - Browsers:
   - Google Chrome/Chromium
   - Microsoft Edge